 Is Your Child Facing A Criminal Charge?

-I have safeguarded the rights and freedoms of juveniles for more than two decades.
+For over two decades, I have safeguarded the rights and freedoms of juveniles.
 As an experienced defense attorney, I know that these matters are serious and time-sensitive, which is why I offer legal counsel 24/7.
 You can rely on me to investigate and aggressively represent your child in their juvenile crime case.

 Consequences Of A Juvenile Delinquency Conviction